100% Renewable Energy Communities

 How can we rise to meet the challenge?

-The Legislature and the Governor have plans to invest billions of dollars in new energy infrastructure this year.
-Legislative proposals currently before the Telecommunications, Utilities, and Energy (TUE) Committee could help to bring online new solar and offshore wind facilities in Massachusetts and help bring wind resources from our region to our customers.
-Alternatively, the state could invest substantial public money on new gas pipelines, locking us into decades of dependence on fossil fuel infrastructure.
+We are already making progress: in 2016, Massachusetts passed comprehensive energy legislation and enacted the largest offshore wind commtiment in the country to date.
+The Massachusetts Supreme Judicial Court also struck down a proposed tax on electric customers to fund fracked gas pipeline expansion.
+Now, legislative proposals before the Telecommunications, Utilities, and Energy (TUE) Committee could help to bring online new clean in Massachusetts.
+Alternatively, the state could go backwards and invest substantial public money on new gas pipelines, locking us into decades of dependence on fossil fuel infrastructure.
 We have to choose the path we will take, but if we make the wrong choice, we will endanger our economy, our environment and our future.

 Can we advance clean energy and reduce energy costs?